cwise24/contactAndmail/README.md

 ![AppleScript](imgs/appleScript.png)

 - Edit highlighted line for your file to attach; full path
-- Click play button
+- Click play button (this will take time to finish)
-- Once complete, turn outlook to online
+- Once complete, uncheck Outlook Offine

-# Mac use of Starup File

-**This (mail merge tool) did not work for me**
+# Mac use of Starup File (this did NOT work for me)

 To setup the drop in file for Word I had to perform these steps